Tai Webster: National team career

 In 2012, Webster represented New Zealand at the FIBA World Olympic Qualifying Tournament, where he averaged 13.5 points per game.
 He went on to represent New Zealand at the 2014 FIBA Basketball World Cup and the 2016 FIBA World Olympic Qualifying Tournament.

+In June 2026, Webster was named in the Tall Blacks squad for the third window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In August 2026, he was named in the Tall Blacks squad for the next Asian qualifier window.